tinko26/ao/docs/api/src/ao_sys/ao_alloc.h.md

 #define ao_new(type)
 ```

 Allocates a memory block large enough for the specified type.
 If the operation succeeds, then this function returns a pointer of type `type *`.
+Actually, this macro function forwards its call to `ao_acquire()`.

 ## `ao_release`